deep-security/amazon-guardduty/README.md

 	- Deep Security will run a malware scan to ensure the instance hasn't been infected
 	- If requested, Deep Security will also enable anti-malware on the instance if it isn't already active

+- **Backdoor:EC2\*** when any of these findings are raised:
+	- Deep Security will run a malware scan to ensure the instance hasn't been infected
+	- Deep Security will run an integrity scan to ensure that critical files have not changed
+	- If requested, Deep Security will also enable anti-malware on the instance if it isn't already active
+	- Deep Security will not enable integrity monitoring because the instance may already be compromised, it will simply run a scan if integrity monitoring is already enable to detect any changes to critical files

 ## Support

 This is a community project and while you will see contributions from the Deep Security team, there is no official Trend Micro support for this project.
 The official documentation for the Deep Security APIs is available from the [Trend Micro Online Help Centre](http://docs.trendmicro.com/en-us/enterprise/deep-security.aspx).